TimMacy/YouTubeAlchemy/README.md

 </details>

-#### 🔒 Privacy & Security
+#### 🔒 Privacy Policy
 YouTube Alchemy operates completely client-side with no external dependencies.
-The script doesn't send any data to remote servers or pull resources from third-party sources beyond the standard userscript metadata for update checks (@updateURL, @downloadURL) and icon display (@icon).
-It leverages browser’s built-in Intl APIs while storing all settings and preferences locally via GM storage or browser localStorage.
+It doesn't send data to remote servers or pull resources from third parties.
+It leverages the browser's built-in Intl APIs, stores settings locally (via GM storage/storage.local plus browser localStorage), and reads YouTube's DOM to apply enabled features as well as layout changes.
+The userscript version utilizes standard metadata for updates (@updateURL, @downloadURL) and icon display (@icon).
+Required permissions: GM.getValue and GM.setValue for the userscript; storage and scripting for the extension; both are limited to https://*.youtube.com/*.

 ### ✨ Overview
 - **Main Settings Panel**: Manage the Transcript Exporter and export, import, or reset settings to their defaults.